openebs-archive/openebs-docs/docs/storageengine.md

 A storage class contains the provisioner details and a reference to the Volume Parameter Group (VPG).
 Create a storage class that refers to a VPG

-Example of a storage class with a VPG reference is shown below
+Example of a storage class with a VPG reference is shown below.

 ```
 apiVersion: storage.k8s.io/v1